CG80499/Attention-only-transformers/README.md

 Head 3: 0.98481447<br />
 Head 4: 0.5779195<br />

-This indicates that head 3 is almost entirely dedicated to copying behaviour and provides some evidence for the second observation.
+This indicates that head 3 is almost entirely dedicated to copying behaviour and provides some evidence for the third observation.
 The other heads also have some copying behaviour but it is less convincing.
 Unfortunately, the attention mechanism is non-linear so don't have the same mathematical tools at our disposal therefore the evidence is weaker.
 Let's take a look at the average attention weights for heads 1, 2, 3 and 4 in a random sample of data.

 Head 1:<br />